vmimicrobiome/vmimicrobiome.github.io/index.md

-## Welcome to the VMI Microbiome Boot Camp II Preview!
+## Welcome to the VMI Microbiome Boot Camp III Preview!

-**This page will help prepare you for the VMI Microbiome Boot Camp II**
+**This page will help prepare you for the VMI Microbiome Boot Camp III**

 ![VMI](https://news.vanderbilt.edu/files/Vanderbilt-Microbiome-Initiative-banner.jpg)